wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 For Mac users, follow these instructions to increase Memory allowance to at least 6GBs of RAM.
 Instructions can be found `here <https://docs.docker.com/docker-for-mac/#resources>`__

-For Linux users, follow these instructions to complete the installation: `Ubuntu Instructions <https://docs.docker.com/engine/install/ubuntu/>`__
+For Linux users, follow `these <https://docs.docker.com/engine/install/ubuntu/>`__ instructions to complete the installation.

 Axon Launcher
 ^^^^^^^^^^^^^